yakasov/HardPlus/README.md

 - Chance to have status effects increased to 25% x CRD (from 10% x CRD)
 - Spiders can spawn with Resistance, Fire Resistance, Infested, Oozing or Weaving

+Strays
+- No longer require access to the sky to spawn
+- Instead of inflicting Slowness for 30 seconds, they now inflict Slowness II for 20 seconds

+Witches
+- Have a 15% chance to use a stronger potion (excl.
+Poison and Harming)

 Zombies
 - Chance to spawn with equipment increased to 15% (from 5%)
 - Can always pick up loot